Raytesnel/micropython_ordina/README.md

 if you go to a python file (like main.py) pycharm will ask you to install the missing packages of micropython, and install them.
 'pyserial>=3.5,4.0', 'docopt>=0.6.2,0.7', 'adafruit-ampy>=1.0.5,1.1'

+In project structure settings of Pycharm, please put all .venv and other folders to exclude otherwise this will also be uploaded to the device.

 ### Connecting to the ESP32
 If everything is okay you see a big M logo next to the Terminal. that is the Micropython terminal. by clicking it you have 3 buttons